Campus Safety

 Lab/Office keys are issued by Facilities Management (after approval by Campus Safety), but they may only be distributed upon the receipt of an official request form signed by the lab professor or department head.
 A key deposit fee of $25.00 will be billed to the student’s account.
 The key must be returned by the end of the academic year in order to have the deposit refunded.

-Fire safety is a major concern of the Campus Safety Department and affects all members of the Haverford community.
-Each residence hall is equipped with automatic smoke detection systems that report to the Campus Safety Office.
+This is a major concern and affects all members of the Haverford community.
+Each residence hall is equipped with automatic smoke detection systems that report to our office.
 In addition, each student’s room is equipped with a single station smoke detector and there are fire sprinkler systems in all residence halls.
 Fire Exit Drills are conducted in each residence hall so that students become familiar with proper building evacuation procedures.

 Fire